Nihilish/PDARun/README.md

 also type *inputs n* (n = positive integer) and the interpreter will show you all the strings that are accepted and rejected that have a length <= n over the alphabet you declared in your program.

-The syntax of the program should be as followed:
+The syntax of the program should be as follows:

     //Name of the starting state
     start:s;